MrGaoGang/react-native-file-hash-plugin/README.md

     }),
     assetPlugins: ["react-native-file-hash-plugin"],
   },
-  imageHashPlugin: {
+  fileHashPlugin: {
-    // the image type to hash,default is png,jpeg,jpg,gif
+    // the file type to hash,default is png,jpeg,jpg,gif
     types: ["png", "jpeg", "jpg", "gif"],
-    // the input params is image name and file path; the output is hash string
+    // the input params is file name and file path; the output is hash string
-    hashFunction: (imageName, path) => {
+    hashFunction: (fileName, path) => {
       return "your hash";
     },
-    // the  ignore image path regex
+    // the  ignore file path regex
     ignoreRegex: null,
   },
 };